Qocho: Conquest by Muslim Chagatais

 The Islamic conversion forced on the Buddhist city of Hami was the final blow to Uyghur Buddhism, although some Buddhist influence in the names of Turpan Muslims still remained.
 Since Islam reached them much after other cities in the Tarim Basin, personal names of pre-Islamic Old Uyghur origin are still used in Hami and Turpan while Uyghurs to the west use mostly Islamic names of Arabic origin.
-Cherrypicking of history of Xinjiang with the intention of projecting an image of either irreligiousity or piousness of Islam in Uyghur culture has been done for various reasons.
+Cherrypicking of history of Xinjiang with the intention of projecting an image of either irreligiosity or piousness of Islam in Uyghur culture has been done for various reasons.

 After the conversion to Islam by Uyghurs, the term "Uyghur" fell out of use until it was revived in 1921.

 List of kings (idiquts)

 The Kingdom of Qocho's rulers trace their lineage to Qutlugh of the Ediz dynasty of the Uyghur Khaganate.
 There are numerous gaps in our knowledge of the Uyghur rulers of Qocho prior to the thirteenth century.
 The title of the ruler of Qocho was idiqut or iduq qut.
 In 1308, Nolen Tekin was granted the title Prince of Gaochang by the Yuan Emperor Ayurbarwada.
 The following list of rulers is drawn mostly from Turghun Almas, Uyghurlar (Almaty, 1992), vol. 1, pp. 180–85.
 Named rulers based on various sources of other languages are also included.